Madia Law Represents Shareholders in Breach of Fiduciary Duty Cases

 Madia Law represents minority shareholder employees across the States of Minnesota and Wisconsin against some of the largest employers in the country.

 Dr. Sam Deweese worked as a family practice physician for nearly twenty years at his clinic and earned high praise from his patients.
-He devoted his entire working life to the institution, committed himself to a high standard of excellence in his profession, and committed a large capital contribution in order to secure his partnership.
+He pledged his entire working life to the institution, committed himself to a high standard of excellence in his profession, and devoted a large capital contribution in order to secure his partnership.
 Dr. Deweese alleged that his clinic’s relationship with him changed after he was diagnosed with bipolar disorder in summer 2007.

 Dr. Deweese alleged that his clinic’s leadership pressured, manipulated, and deceived him into relinquishing his shareholder status after his diagnosis.
 Minnesota law imposes a fiduciary duty on fellow shareholders in closely held corporations – each shareholder must act with loyalty and care toward their fellow shareholders.